 Document Sharing Made Easy

 Send PDFs, documents, spreadsheets, slideshows, and more, without the hassle of email or file-sharing apps.
 You can send documents up to 100 MB, so it’s easy to get what you need over to who you want.
+If are looking for some more feature rich fun then go for gbwhatsapp.

 How to access WhatsApp from the browser?